Certificate IV in Automotive Mechanical Diagnosis

 Award Requirements

-Students will need to successfully complete all units in this course to receive a certificate.
+Students will need to successfully complete all units in this course to receive a certificate of AUR40216 Certificate IV in Automotive Mechanical Diagnosis (Superseded).
 Learners who partially complete the qualification will receive a Statement of Attainment for the units they are deemed competent.

 Career Pathway